 - “SHIFT + ESC”

-(Want to master all the keyboard shortcuts?
-Check it out.)
+(Want to become the go-to Chromebook master of all keyboard shortcuts?
+Check out this hotkey list.)

 Right-click on the column headings and tick “Goats Teleported.”
 A new column will appear and will give you a numeric value to each one.

 What it references: I have no idea.
 This is a weird one.